cmu-pasta/mu2/README.md

 ## Build + Test + Install

-This repository works together with the [`sort-benchmarks`] repository (https://github.com/cmu-pasta/sort-benchmarks).
+This repository works together with the [`sort-benchmarks` repository ](https://github.com/cmu-pasta/sort-benchmarks).
 The current dependency structure is as follows:

 ```
 sort-benchmarks --> jqf-fuzz (for API only)